-Updated October 10, 2022.
-Don’t let a rainy day get you down; we can find several great activities for a rainy day in Lisbon, Portugal.
+Updated October 11, 2023.
+Don’t let a rainy day get you down; I can recommend several great activities for a rainy day in Lisbon, Portugal.

 Avenida 24 de Julho 49